Assassination of Jovenel Moïse: Investigation

 Chanlatte's replacement Garry Orélien stepped down from the case on 21 January citing personal reasons.
 His resignation came after allegations of corruption against him.
 On 8 February, a recording of Orélien was obtained by CNN, in which Orélien stated that Henry had a role in planning the assassination of Moïse and was friends with the masterminds.
 This claim was also backed by multiple Haitian law enforcement officials who had investigated the assassination as well, and who also told CNN that Henry was obstructing the investigation.
 When contacted by CNN, Orélien stated that he did not remember discussing the case with anyone in great detail, stating that "lots of people" were trying to influence it and that he would "not play their game."
 Later in an interview with Radio Television Caraïbes, he denied accusing Henry while claiming that the CNN report intended to murder his career and force him to go into exile or be killed.

 Chavannes Étienne was appointed as the replacement for Orélien in early February, but he stated that he had not decided whether he would accept to take over the case due to risks to his life.
 He tendered his resignation on 11 February.
 Merlan Belabre was appointed to take over the investigation on 3 March.
 He decided to step down after his mandate expired on 25 April.
 Walther Wesser Voltaire was later appointed to oversee the investigation on 31 May.

+Four major suspects in the case including Sanon, James Solages, Joseph Vincent and Germán Rivera García were transferred to US custody in January 2024 for prosecution.

+In February 2024, 51 people were charged with being involved in the assassination.
+Moïse's widow Martine Moïse and former Prime Minister Claude Joseph were charged with "complicity and criminal association" regarding the assassination.
+Former police chief Léon Charles was also indicted, being charged for murder, attempted murder, possession and illegal carrying of weapons, conspiracy against the internal security of the state and criminal association.
+Joseph said that Prime Minister Henry had undermined the investigation and was the main person who benefited from the assassination.
+The indictments did not identify who ordered and financed the assassination.

+Haiti restarted its investigation into the assassination in May 2025.
+On 13 October, an appeals court overturned the 2024 indictments and ordered a new investigation.